 The purpose of this policy is to establish general parameters for determining the workload limits of special education staff who provide services to children with disabilities receiving direct special education services 60 percent or less of the instructional day.

-The purpose of this policy is to provide the terms and conditions of employment for Minnetonka Community Education employees who are not covered by a Master Agreement effective beginning July 1, 2009.
+The purpose of this policy is to provide the terms and conditions of employment for Minnetonka Community Education and/or Aquatics employees who are not covered by a Master Agreement effective from July 1, 2019, until June 30, 2021.

 It is the desire of the Minnetonka School District to recognize and highlight the service of staff in order to build a culture of supporting relationships that are conducive to personal and academic achievement and inspire in everyone a passion to excel.